 - Exhaustion: Going berserk is a voluntary action; the player can choose to end it at any time.
 (It can also fail involuntarily should the character fail to enter combat or retreat from battle.)
 However, berserking can be physically draining.
 The character can only remain berserk for a number of rounds equal to his Fitness score.
 If he has not ended the rage before before this time, it instantly ceases.
 As soon as the character stops being berserk, he must make another saving throw vs. death.
 If the saving throw is successful, the character is unaffected by his fury.
 Should he fail the saving throw, the berserker is immediately drained and exhausted.
-The character’s Strength (both Muscle and Stamina) is reduced by 5 (from its normal non-berserk state) and remains reduced until the character has time to rest.
-Strength recovers at the rate of 1 point per turn of rest.
-The character cannot again attempt to go berserk until his Strength has returned to its normal level.
+The character’s Stamina scores is reduced by 5 (from their normal non-berserk state) and remains reduced until the character has time to rest.
+Stamina recovers at the rate of 1 point per turn of rest.
+The character cannot again attempt to go berserk until his Stamina has returned to its normal level.

 The berserker character also gains other abilities as he increases in level.
 It is these abilities that truly inspire supernatural dread in simple folk, for they are beyond normal explanation.
 They are as follows:

 A berserker can shapechange into a wolf at fourth level.
 He can use this power once per week.
-The berserker’s hit points, THACO, number of attacks, and saving throws remain unchanged.
+The berserker’s hit points, THAC0, number of attacks, and saving throws remain unchanged.
 However, the berserker gains the movement, armor class, and damage of a wolf (MV 18, AC 13, Damage 2d4).
-The character receives no bonuses for Strength and cannot go berserk while in wolf form.
+The character receives no bonuses for high Muscle scores and cannot go berserk while in wolf form.
 The character can understand human speech, but cannot communicate back without magical means.
 He can understand and speak the language of wolves while shapechanged.
 This knowledge is lost upon transforming back.

 |01-05||5th level shaman or crusader, chain mail, dagger +1 (any race)|